lucacarbonelc/MIMIC-website/content/en/social.md

 ### 27 April 2024

 Anaëlle Gonzalez was interviewed for the online newspapers 20minutes on the topic of influencers, parasocial interactions and sect-like behaviors.
-The article can be read [here] (link: https://www.20minutes.fr/high-tech/by-the-web/4088072-20240427-tiktok-influenceurs-comme-ophenya-ligne-fine-entre-derive-sectaire-relation-parasociale) (in French).
+The article can be read [here](link: https://www.20minutes.fr/high-tech/by-the-web/4088072-20240427-tiktok-influenceurs-comme-ophenya-ligne-fine-entre-derive-sectaire-relation-parasociale) (in French).

 ### 1 March 2024